-9 Cross-Converting between document types
+Cross-Converting between document types

-Although the product name refers to PDF Conversion, as of version 6.0 it is also possible to cross convert between document types, e.g. doc to docx, xlsx to xls and even xls to doc.
+Although the product name refers to PDF Conversion, it is also possible to cross convert between document types, e.g., doc to docx, xlsx to xls and even xls to doc.

 So, how is this useful?
-Well, let's say that you have a large amount of legacy Office 97-2003 files, but your company now requires all files to be saved in the more modern, and open, Office 2007-2013 formats.
+Well, let's say that you have a large amount of legacy Office 97-2003 files, but your company now requires all files to be saved in the more modern, and open, Office 2007-2019 formats.
 By using the Muhimbi PDF Converter you can convert between these formats automatically using a SharePoint workflow, Nintex Workflow or a simple web service call using Java or .NET.

 Conversion in the other direction is possible as well.
-For example many users in an organisation may still be on Office 2000 or 2003, but those fancy guys in IT are saving documents in Office 2013 format, which no-one else can open.
+For example, some users in an organisation may have legacy Office 2000 or 2003 installations, but may receive files in Office 2019 format, which no-one else can open.
 A simple SharePoint workflow will automatically take care of this and convert all files to the desired format.